Rin-chan/AAP_Project/README.md

 - Organisation: https://cheesecakelabs.com/blog/efficient-way-structure-react-native-projects/

 ## Database:
 You will need your own database for a private key for easier debugging.
-We will share one database for final presentation.
+We will share one database for final presentation.<br>
 Create a file called database.json in the project.
 ```
 {